We’re Here to Help

 Group Life Insurance

-This type of policy (also known as Death-in-Service benefit) provides cover for all employees across a business in the event of the death of one or more employees, whether working in the business or at any other time.
+This type of policy (also known as Death-in-Service benefit) provides cover for employees across a business in the event of the death of one or more employees, whether working in the business or at any other time.
 It is particularly advantageous to employees who might struggle to gain life insurance on a personal basis as the underwriting is based on the number and age profile of the employees, not their lifestyle or medical history.

 Read more